jlphillipsphd/mdsctk/README.md

 than trying to get cmake to find all of the required elements using it's search tools.
 However, the provided Makefile is currently deprecated, and will eventually be removed from the project.
-Just copy Makefile.old to Makefile and make your needed edits.)
+Just copy Makefile.old to Makefile and also config.h.old to config.h, then make any needed edits to Makefile.)

 All binaries should now be built.
 You might consider putting the source directory in your PATH for ease of use.